Fire Watch Guard Services in San Diego, CA

 NFPA 72, National Fire Alarm and Signaling Code

-NFPA 51B mandates a fire watch during hot work in any area with combustible materials within 35 feet of the work, combustible floors or walls, or openings that could allow sparks to travel.
-The watch must remain in place for at least 30 minutes after the hot work ends, with extinguishing equipment immediately available.
+IFC Chapter 35 and NFPA 51B mandate a fire watch during hot work in any area with combustible materials within 35 feet of the work, combustible floors or walls, or openings that could allow sparks to travel.
+Under IFC sections 3504.2.1 through 3504.2.6, the watch must remain in place for at least 30 minutes after the hot work ends, with extinguishing equipment immediately available.

 OSHA 29 CFR 1910.252 and 29 CFR 1926.352

 OSHA’s general industry and construction hot work standards parallel NFPA 51B and apply federally regardless of state code adoption.
-Failure to provide a designated fire watch during hot work is one of the most cited fire-related OSHA violations every year, and it shows up routinely in San Diego citations.
+Failure to provide a designated fire watch during hot work is one of the most cited fire-related OSHA violations every year, and it shows up routinely in San Diego County citations.

 Comprehensive Fire Watch Services in San Diego, CA